Crispy Fried Chicken Tenders

 I hope you enjoy these crispy buttermilk chicken tenders.

-If you try them please let me know how you get on in the comments section below!
+If you do try this recipe please let me know how you get on in the comments section below!

 How to make buttermilk chicken tenders